The best JPG to PDF converters make it simple and easy to convert images to PDF files.

 For JPG to PDF conversion, Nitro Pro is one of the best, as it includes a lengthy list of custom options.
 For example, you can fine-tune the down-sampling and compression of images and set the page size and orientation of the generated PDFs.

-Nitro Pro costs $159 per user, including unlimited eSignatures.
+A Nitro Pro license is charged per user, and allows for the use of unlimited eSignatures.
 Special pricing for teams of over 20 users is available upon request.
-A 14-day trial can be downloaded from the website.
+A 14-day trial can be used directly from the website.

 Overall, Nitro Pro is an excellent conversion tool, but the PDF editing tools lack the finesse of Soda PDF and Wondershare PDFElement.